 - How many people are in your household.

-Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
-This number measures how proficiently it uses electricity to create cooling.
-The greater the number, the more efficient the air conditioner is.
+Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
+This rating measures how proficiently it uses electricity to create cooling.
+The greater the rating, the more efficient the air conditioner is.

-- Dated air conditioners are classified around 8-9 SEER.
+- Older air conditioners are ranked around 8-9 SEER.

 - ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

-- Higher SEER-rated air conditioners come with additional features to help you save more.
+- Higher SEER-rated air conditioners have extra features to help you save more.
 These features may entail variable-speed cooling.
-Instead of running at full speed all the time, these air conditioners can reduce blower speeds adjusted for your cooling requirements.
-This creates quieter and more energy-efficient air conditioning.
-While an air conditioner with a greater SEER rating is often more expensive, it might be eligible for extra rebates.
+Instead of operating at full blast all the time, these air conditioners can reduce blower speeds adjusted for your cooling preferences.
+This results in quieter and more energy-efficient cooling.
+While an air conditioner with a greater SEER rating is usually pricier, it might be eligible for more rebates.
 And the energy savings over its lifetime might help it pay for itself.

-When you’re planning for air conditioning replacement, the company who puts it in is just as essential as the model you select.
-Lakeside Heating & Air is one of the most trusted names for air conditioning installation in Chelan and Wenatchee.
-From helping you select the right solution for your residence to discussing financin
+When you’re planning for air conditioning replacement, the company who installs it is just as critical as the model you select.
+Lakeside Heating & Air is one of the top names for air conditioning installation in Chelan and Wenatchee.
+From helping you find the recommended solution for your residence to discussing financing options to professional installation, partnering with us is a breeze.
+Contact us at 509-284-4265 to start right away!